 Apply and upload all required supporting documentation.
-Note: failure to upload all required documentation may result in your application being denied.
+Note: Failure to upload all required documentation may result in your application being denied.

 Once a job closes, applications are reviewed.
 Those applicants who are determined “best qualified” are referred to the hiring official for possible interviews.
-If selected, applicant will receive a tentative job offer pending any security clearance requirements.
+If selected, applicants will receive a tentative job offer pending any security clearance requirements.
 Upon acceptance of clearance, a final job offer will be made.

 The Department of Homeland Security provides reasonable accommodations to individuals with disabilities, as long as you meet the job qualifications.
 Some of the accommodations provided include:

-- Sign language interpreters or readers
+- Sign language interpreters or captioning and transcription services

 The Department of Homeland Security is an Equal Opportunity Employer.